A woman in a blue shirt at a kitchen sink turning on the faucet to fill a glass with water.

 Both provide cleaner, clearer, and better-tasting drinking water.
 They are also more efficient, require less maintenance, and are simple to install.

-Our Jacob Lewis says under bench systems have a few variations.
-"The filters come in one, two and three-stage models and the more stages your water goes through, the cleaner it will be.
-The filters we stock can remove sediment, chlorine, taste and odours, and reduce but not eliminate levels of lead, bacteria, viruses, and several chemicals."
+Our Jacob Lewis says under bench water filter systems have a few variations.
+"The water filters come in one, two and three-stage models and the more stages your water goes through, the cleaner it will be.
+The water filters we stock can remove sediment, chlorine, taste and odours, and reduce but not eliminate levels of lead, bacteria, viruses, and several chemicals."

-Have a look at our Puretec X7 for more information.
+Have a look at our Puretec X7 Water Filter for more information.

 Give us a call on 03 543 9057 or email us if you're interested in learning more about RO systems.